 A few months ago I wrote a post about problems with 50/50 custody arrangements.
 Generally, the problems I discussed are relevant to any kind of custom or creative custody arrangement deviating from the standard possession order or extended standard possession order schedule found in the Texas Family Code.
 50/50 custody arrangements are not the only type of non-standard custody arrangements in a Texas divorce.
 You can create almost any kind of custody arrangement that you like.
 Some custody arrangements are extremely unusual but work for the family.
 Your unique schedule may do as little as tweak the times in the standard possession order to work around jobs or even the Cowboys game schedule to a 50/50 schedule to something very complex with all sorts of optional rights and restrictions.

-The Texas Family Code and creative possession schedules in a Dallas or Fort Worth divorce
+The Texas Family Code and creative possession schedules in a Texas divorce

 Under the Texas Family Code, any possession schedule contained in a court order defining the rights and responsibilities of the parents must be in the best interests of the children.
 It is usually up to the judge to find that the arrangement is in the best interests of the children.
 Some judges will not deviate from the standard possession order or extended possession order.
 Other judges will approve almost anything well-explained in the order and agreed to by the parents.

 The Texas Family Code also allows parties to agree to custody arrangements through mediation into a mediated settlement agreement.
 The judge cannot decide the mediated settlement agreement is not in the children’s best interests.
 That can be an effective way of ensuring the agreement of the parents becomes the order of the court.
 Today’s post will discuss some of these alternative custody situations and the pitfalls that go along with creating them.

 Reasons why an alternative custody arrangement might be best in Texas